 Hollywood star Baird Whitlock (George Clooney) gets kidnapped by a group of Communist-inclined writers in the Coen Brothers Hollywood epic "Hail, Caesar!"
 (Universal, 2016).
 On the way to their beachfront lair, the panel truck containing Whitlock heads south on Wilcox past the side of the Warner Hollywood Theatre.

 The Warner, at 6433 Hollywood Blvd., has in recent years been boarded up as the owners consider redevelopment possibilities.
-See our Warner Theatre pages for more on the building, a 1928 G. Albert Lansburgh design.
+See the Warner Hollywood pages on the Los Angeles Theatres website for more on the building, a 1928 G. Albert Lansburgh design.

 We head to the Los Angeles Theatre, 615 S. Broadway, for a premiere of "Lazy Ol' Moon," the Capitol Pictures western in the film starring Hobie Doyle (Alden Eherenreich).
 No exterior views -- we start with a look at a display case and then get this view toward the stairs.